saramangistu/MedTruth/README.md

 - **BioBERT**
 - **RoBERTa**

-All transformers were trained using HuggingFace `Trainer` on the merged dataset (real + synthetic).
+All transformer models were fine-tuned using HuggingFace `Trainer` on the merged dataset (real + synthetic).

 ---